Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 5.3 Scatter Plots

 Scatter plots allow you to examine the relationship between any two analysis variables.
-You can generate a scatter plot of results using the Scatter option under Results tab.
+You can generate a scatter plot of results using the Scatter option under the Results tab.

-1. Select Results > Charts > Scatter Scatter Icon on the toolbar.
+1. Select Results > Charts > Scatter Scatter Icon

 3. Select the variables you would like to plot on the X and Y axes.
 For example, let’s plot the Failure Plane Angle (°) (X Axis Dataset) versus the Factor of Safety (Y Axis Dataset).